Search and Filter Logs

 # Match any host starting with "web-"

-lynxdb query 'host=web-*'
+lynxdb query 'from main host=web-*'

 # Match any source ending in "-gateway"

-lynxdb query 'source=*-gateway'
+lynxdb query 'where glob(_source, "*-gateway")'

 # Match paths containing "api"

-lynxdb query 'path=*api*'
+lynxdb query 'where glob(path, "*api*")'

-The WHERE command
+The WHERE operator

-WHERE is the primary filtering command in SPL2 pipelines.
+where is the primary filtering operator in LynxFlow pipelines.
 It evaluates a typed boolean expression and keeps only events where the expression is true.
+Remember: == compares, = binds.

 Basic filtering

-lynxdb query '| where duration_ms > 1000 AND source="nginx"'
+lynxdb query 'where duration_ms > 1000 and _source == "nginx"'

 Using functions in WHERE